 While it is good to aim high, you should still keep in mind that you need to be realistic in your plans.
 It must be results-oriented.
 Accomplishments and improvements in your personal growth must be seen after implementing the plans.

 Implementation of plans as well as evaluation of results must be time-bound.
 There should be a specific time frame for every action and for every result.
 They should be categorized ranging from 1 day, 1 week, 1 month, 1 quarter or 1 year.

 Goals without specific action steps are only wishes.
 Take each goal from your SMART assessment and write the necessary action to succeed into your personal leadership development plan.
-Ensure you also identify potential impediments as well as resources such as key people in your network or targeted leadership training programs that could help you.
+Ensure you also identify potential impediments, as well as resources - such as key people in your network or targeted leadership training programs - that could help you.
 These action steps should fit the timeline for goals in your leadership development plan.

 Many of the goals in your personal leadership development plan mean taking on challenges or seniority postings that will be new to you.
 To ensure your success, integrate leadership skills development to prepare for each of these steps.
 For example, a few years into a general management career, you may aspire to a global-level position.

 An executive leadership program at a top international business school will help prepare your leadership skills and understanding of the global business environment.
 Leadership coaching which may be given as part of a specific leadership program would also be a boost at this time.

 Your leadership development plan is not a static document: it should change and grow to stay relevant.
 Reassessment gives you the chance to adjust if it seems a goal wasn't realistic after all.
 It also enables you to adapt to the unforeseen, such as an unexpected opportunity not to be refused.
 Having a set leadership development plan will help you be clearer if this alternative direction is, in fact, right for you.
 This is true even when this opportunity differs from the goals listed on your personal leadership development plan.